Dairy Free Birthday Cake

 Let cool in the pans for 15 minutes, then carefully flip onto a wire rack to finish cooling.

-Once completely cooled, frost with my dairy free buttercream and enjoy!
+Once completely cooled, frost with my buttercream (just swap for dairy free butter) and enjoy!

 How to store and freeze